 For example in Britain, to folks around the world, the British are one ‘race’ and all look alike.
 But they are not.
-In England, the south, south east and midlands tend to be more Saxon and Norman than anything else, with smatterings of Roman etc. But some areas like parts of Yorkshire, the folks are more Celtic and Viking than anything else.
-Go west to Wales, and Cornwall, and you have more of the ‘old Brits’ mixed with Celt, genetic remnants of the folks who were there before the Roman invasion, and in the Scottish Highlands it is different again.
+In England, the south, south east and Midlands tend to be more Saxon and Norman than anything else, with smatterings of Roman etc. But some areas in the north and west, like parts of Yorkshire, Wales and Northumberland, the folks are more Celtic and Viking than anything else.
+Go west to Wales, and Cornwall, and you have more of the ‘old Brits’ mixed with Celt: genetic remnants of the folks who were there before the Roman invasion, and in the Scottish Highlands it is different again.
 They range from small, dark hair and dark eyes, to tall blond blue eyes, and the startling red hair of the Viking blood.

-So if you transplanted the same attitude onto Britain that is currently being used over Egypt, you would have one side saying that the Brits are all Germanic Saxon blond hair blue eyed, and the short dark Celt would stand in the corner and blink in confusion.
-They were there before the Romans, Saxons and Normans came, and before the Celts arrived, there were the original Brits and Picts, that we know little about.
+So if you transplanted the same attitude onto Britain that is currently being used over Egypt, you would have one side saying that the Brits are all Germanic Saxon blond hair blue eyed………and the short dark Celt would stand in the corner and blink in confusion.
+The Celts were there before the Romans, Saxons and Normans came, and before the Celts arrived, there were the original Brits and Picts, that we know little about.
 No one race can claim Britain, and no one group can exclude the early settlers either.

 The story of Egypt is similar….
 Early indigenous settlers, and other local tribes expanded into the territory, and some folks from further away trickled in over time through waves of trade, migration and war.
 I find it interesting that people who love Britain from afar romanticise about the Celts and think that it is a Celtic country, but those same people refuse to accept or understand the African blood roots of a country in Africa.